 Low-risk cases are those scoring ≥21.

-Oral antibacterial therapy can be used safely in some low-risk FN patients although its use in the UK is still low.
-These are patients who are haemodynamically stable, who do not have acute leukaemia or evidence of organ failure, who do not have pneumonia, an indwelling venous catheter or severe soft tissue infection.
+Oral antibacterial therapy can be used safely in some low-risk febrile neutropenia patients although its use in the UK is still low.
+These are patients who are haemodynamically stable, who do not have acute leukaemia or evidence of organ failure, and who do not have pneumonia, an indwelling venous catheter or severe soft tissue infection.

-Quinolone with amoxicillin plus clavulanic acid is the preferred choice given the rise in Gram-positive FN episodes.
+Quinolone with amoxicillin plus clavulanic acid is the preferred choice given the rise in Gram-positive febrile neutropenia episodes.
 Oral quinolone therapy should not be used in patients who have taken a quinolone antibacterial as prophylaxis.

 Coverage for meticillin-resistant Staphylococcus aureus (MRSA) or resistant Gram-negative bacteria may be required.
 If pneumonia is diagnosed, antibiotic cover must be extended to treat atypical organisms such as Legionella spp. and Mycoplasma spp. by adding a macrolide antibiotic.